jprittie/Consume-an-API-with-Node/README.md

   * Direct messages column: Message body, message date, message time
 * Include your personal Twitter name and profile image at the top of the screen.

+###Demo:
-**NB:** I currently don't have a way to demonstrate this project without putting my Twitter access keys on GitHub, which I would rather not do!
-In the meantime, here is a handy screenshot] of the finished project, so you can get an idea of what it looks like.
+I currently don't have a way to demonstrate this project without putting my Twitter access keys on GitHub, which I would rather not do!
+In the meantime, here is a handy screenshot of the finished project, so you can get an idea of what it looks like.

 ![screenshot](./Project7.png)